The Role of Trademarks in Franchising

 The Trademark Registration Process

 Protection of your trademarks will require the filing of a trademark registration application with the USPTO.
-The trademark registration application will include sample of your trademark, will identify the owner of the trademark, the date that you first used the trademark in commerce and the classification codes for your business.
-Once a trademark application is filed there will be a waiting period until the application is assigned to an "examining attorney".
-The examining attorney will conduct trademark searches to determine whether or not someone else already registered the trademark and the examining attorney will evaluate the legal strength of the trademark to determine if it is legally protectable.
+The trademark registration application will include a sample of your trademark, identify the owner of the trademark, identify the date that you first used the trademark in commerce, and list the classification codes for your business.
+Once a trademark application is filed, there will be a waiting period until the application is assigned to an "examining attorney."
+The examining attorney will conduct trademark searches to determine whether or not someone else already registered the trademark, and evaluate the legal strength of the trademark to determine if it is legally protectable.

 Trademark Disclosures in Your FDD

 FDD Item 13 is specifically devoted to disclosures about a franchisor's trademarks.
-Within Item 13, as to each of a franchisor's principal trademarks, a franchisor must disclose each trademark and whether or not each trademark is registered with the USPTO and the status of all USPTO trademark applications and the renewal status of each trademark.
-Additionally, within Item 13 a franchisor must disclose "the existence of any pending litigation, settlements, or superior rights that may limit a franchisee's use of the trademark".
+Within Item 13, a franchisor must disclose each principal trademark, whether or not each trademark is registered with the USPTO, the status of all USPTO trademark applications, and the renewal status of each trademark.
+Additionally, within Item 13 a franchisor must disclose "the existence of any pending litigation, settlements, or superior rights that may limit a franchisee's use of the trademark."
 If a trademark is not registered with the USPTO, Item 13 must include the following trademark registration disclaimer:

 We do not have a federal registration for our principal trademark.
 Therefore, our trademark does not have as many legal benefits and rights as a federally registered trademark.
 If our right to use the trademark is challenged, you may have to change to an alternative trademark, which may increase your expenses.

 Lawsuits involving trademark infringement are, most commonly, governed by federal law.
-The federal Lanham Act provides a federal cause of action for trademark infringement.
-Franchisors possess claims for trademark infringement against any third party (including former and, possibly, existing franchisees) who use a "word, symbol or device" to "cause confusion" regarding the source of origin of the products or services.
-When assessing, a potential lawsuit involving trademark infringement, franchisors must consider the following:
+The Lanham Act provides a federal cause of action for trademark infringement.
+Franchisors possess claims for trademark infringement against any third party (including former, and possibly, existing franchisees) who use a "word, symbol, or device" to "cause confusion" regarding the source of origin of the products or services offered by the third party.
+When assessing a potential lawsuit involving trademark infringement, franchisors must consider the following:

+- Federal trademark registration is critical but not a guaranty.
 As discussed earlier, federal USPTO registration affords a number of legal benefits and rights that will enhance a franchisor's ability to protect and defend its trademarks.
-However, federal registration is no guaranty and prior to commencing any litigation whether or not the prospective defendant claims any pre-existing common law rights to the mark.
-Although unregistered, a third party's pre-existing common law usage of a mark may serve as a defense to an infringement action.
+However, federal registration is no guaranty, and prior to commencing any litigation, you should find out whether or not the prospective defendant claims any preexisting common-law rights to the mark.
+Although unregistered, a third party's preexisting common-law usage of a mark may serve as a defense to an infringement action.
 Also, this defense may weaken the strength of your mark and lead to many collateral issues.
-So prior to commencing any trademark litigation, it is critical to understand and evaluate any claims of pre-existing use.
+So prior to commencing any trademark litigation, it is critical to understand and evaluate any claims of preexisting use.

-To establish a claim for trademark infringement, you must establish that (a) the your trademark is protectable (i.e., that the trademark is not merely descriptive), and (b) the defendant's use of an identical or similar mark is "likely to cause confusion" among consumers.
+- You must prove that your trademark is entitled to protection.
+To establish a claim for trademark infringement, you must establish that (a) your trademark is protectable (i.e., that the trademark is not merely descriptive), and (b) the defendant's use of an identical or similar mark is "likely to cause confusion" among consumers.
 Remember, not every mark is protectable.